-• It is suggested that each parish maintain a cabinet which the priests of the house may use in moderation, including when they have personal visitors.
+It is suggested that each parish rectory maintain wine and other alcoholic beverages which the priests of the house may use in moderation, including when they have personal visitors.
 Anything over and above this is the responsibility of the individual priest himself.